 Act 3: Atonement Is Made

-Just as in the garden God had diverted the curse away from Adam and onto the ground, so now, God allowed the death sentence to be passed on an animal instead of the sinner.
+Just as in the garden, God had diverted the curse away from Adam and onto the ground, so now, God was ready to allow the death sentence to be passed on an animal instead of the sinner.

 Act 4: Sin Is Confessed